Vyral/sandy-eagon-blog/_posts/2019-04-19-ready-set-shred.md

 You know, this is what I love about my job.
 It’s never the same thing every day and it’s never boring.

 So-- My last seller had six offers.
 The one before had 12 offers in two days.
 I love what I do.
 I love to help my clients.
-We strategize.&nbsp;**We make sure that we’re going to be on top in getting their needs met.**
+We strategize. **We make sure that we’re going to be on top in getting their needs met.**

 Let me know what I can do to help you.
 If you’re looking to buy right now, go ahead and click on the box to search all area homes.
-If you are looking to sell, click on the box for your home’s value in&nbsp;**today’s**&nbsp;market.
+If you are looking to sell, click on the box for your home’s value in **today’s** market.

 Thanks so much\!
 I’m excited to talk to you about your real estate needs.
 Have an amazing day and go check out our Northwest and see a bald eagle or two.
 There’s another one right there\!
 It’s just so cool.
 Have a great day, I’m going to go look at this bald eagle.